Sun-Sean/Projects/Latex_documents/Tex_files./README.md

-The tex files used the additional package 'IEEEtrantools', which is included in the current directory as IEEEtrantools.sty
+The tex files above used the additional package 'IEEEtrantools', which is included in the current directory as IEEEtrantools.sty